imy222/WebAPI/README.md

 A GET request to return a selected joke by ID can be made by appending the id number to the url above. </br>
 For example https://imay-webapi.svc.platform.myobdev.com/joke/3 will return
 ```
-{"id":3,"question":"What is the Dracula's favourite Pokemon?","punchline":"Koffin'","categoryId":2}
+{"id":3,"question":"What is the Dracula's favourite Pokemon?","punchline":"Koffin'"}
 ```
 ### POST Requests
 To post a new joke, the Post endpoint can be reached by either using Postman or curl.